richgel999/simple_opencl/README.md

 ### Design

 This sample was derived from how we're using OpenCL in [Basis Universal](https://github.com/BinomialLLC/basis_universal), our GPU texture interchange library/tool.
+OpenCL support is optional, so we placed all the OpenCL code in one .cpp file and exposed a simple C-style API to its functionality.
+When OpenCL is not being compiled in we use dummy functions for this API which always return false.
+We have one large kernel source file which exposes multiple kernels.
+We pass in C-style structs, OpenCL buffers, and floats/ints/etc. to/from our kernels.

 [simple_ocl_wrapper.h](src/simple_ocl_wrapper.h) contains a basic C++ wrapper on top of the C OpenCL API.
 OpenCL does have its own [standard C++ wrapper](https://www.khronos.org/registry/OpenCL/specs/opencl-cplusplus-1.2.pdf), but by writing your own you can control exactly how OpenCL is called, which features are exposed, and what C++ features are utilized by the wrapper.
 (Also, the entire point of this sample is how to directly use OpenCL with as few bloated libs/wrappers/SDK's/frameworks/etc. in between you and the API as possible.)